andybalham/blog-source-code/blog-posts/easy-lambda-custom-metrics-part-1.md

 metrics.setProperty('RequestId', request.requestId);
 ```

+TODO: Should we just use dimensions and metrics, and leave properties to another post?

 You can see here that metrics are made up of three types of values, that is dimensions, metrics, and properties.
 Knowledge of what these types are are a key to getting the results you want and avoiding accidental costs.

 ## Dimensions, Metrics, and Properties